 - verify your identity

-- send you newsletters, marketing or promotional materials and other information related to a product or service you have purchased from us, or which you have requested.
+- send you newsletters, marketing or promotional materials and other information related to our products and services.
 (You can always opt out of receiving direct marketing information from us at any time by following the unsubscribe link or instructions provided in any email we send or by contacting us)

 - facilitate your participation in forums, social events, and educational events